verilylifesciences/variant-qc/R/PlatinumGenomes-QC/Sample-Level-QC.md

 In Part 3 of the codelab, we perform some quality control analyses that could help to identify any problematic genomes that should be removed from the cohort before proceeding with further analysis.
-The appropriate cut off thresholds will depend upon the input dataset.
+The appropriate cut off thresholds will depend upon the input dataset and/or other factors.

 * [Missingness Rate](#missingness-rate)
 * [Singleton Rate](#singleton-rate)